pivotal/docs-tap/learning-center/runtime-environment/workshop-session.md

 The `name` of the workshop specified in the `metadata` of the training environment must be globally unique for the workshop instance you're creating.
-You must create a separate `WorkshopSession` custom resource for each workshop instance you want.
+You must create a separate `WorkshopSession` custom resource for each workshop instance.

 The session ID must be unique within the workshop environment that you're creating the workshop instance against.

 ## <a id="specify-login-creds"></a> Specifying the login credentials

 You can control access to each workshop instance using login credentials.
-This ensures a workshop attendee cannot interfere with another.
+This ensures one workshop attendee cannot interfere with another.

 To set login credentials for a workshop instance, set the `session.username` and `session.password` fields.
 For example: